Introduction to Biological and Cognitive Psychology PSYCH1010

 Students at the end of this course will be equipped with skills and knowledge to:

-■ Describe, explain, and evaluate a broad range of theories and research findings in Psychology in the areas of Mental health and Well-being and Social and Developmental Psychology.
+■ Describe, explain, and evaluate a broad range of theories and research findings in Psychology which will introduce students to Biological Psychology; Perception and Visual Cognition; Human Memory; and, Language.

 ■ Discuss and evaluate the methodological bases for psychological research.